Updated in 2023

 Ratings and reviews

-HackerEarth is based in India, with offices in the US, and a lot of the reviews talk about company-sponsored hiring hackathons that are done by Indian-based branches or Indian companies, though they are offered around the world.
-Some people have successfully moved forward from the short list to an interview and even an offer, but others had not heard back from the company, despite being short-listed.
+HackerEarth is based in India, with offices in the US.
+But, a lot of the reviews talk about company-sponsored hiring hackathons by Indian-based branches or Indian companies, though they are offered around the world.
+Some people have successfully moved forward from the short list to an interview and even an offer.
+But, others never heard back from the company, despite being short-listed.

 A reviewer who is not from India mentioned that she felt the questions were difficult to understand because they were written by a non-native English speaker.
-Some of the questions are timed, which frustrates users who feel like they would be able to solve it without the time limit.
-But, when compared on question content with HackerRank, users feel HackerEarth has more advanced questions and would be better for someone who wants to practice these tougher challenges.
+In addition, some of the questions have time limits.
+This frustrated users who feel like they would be able to solve it without the time constraints.
+But, when compared on question content with HackerRank, users feel HackerEarth has more advanced questions.
+Therefore, they say it would be better for someone who wants to practice these tougher challenges.

 Alternatives to HackerEarth

 - HackerRank is probably the most well known alternative to HackerEarth.
 Similarly, it also compiles many software engineering questions and acts as a technical assessment platform for recruiters.
 The main difference is that HackerEarth does coding challenges and hackathons, while HackerRank is mainly just practice questions.

 - A good option is AlgoExpert.
 This is a platform where software engineers can practice questions that cover a variety of interview topics.